 Deposit of the doctoral dissertation in the Graduate School is required.

 |Language Requirements||Contact the program for information on any language requirements.|

 |Doctoral Minor/Breadth Requirements||Doctoral students must complete a doctoral minor.
 Students will discuss minor options with the faculty advisor.
 Course must be approved before, or by the time, the student has completed 6 of the total credits for the minor.|

 Basic requirements for a Ph.D. degree in Civil and Environmental Engineering include: (1) Ph.D. major coursework; (2) qualifying examination; (3) Ph.D. minor coursework; (4) preliminary examination; (5) dissertation research; and (6) final oral examination.
 Advanced coursework in a major area of civil and environmental engineering is required.
 The academic program for each doctoral student is planned on an individual basis with their advisor.
 32 credits and minor coursework must be completed prior to achieving dissertator status (for students who have earned an M.S. degree, credits accumulated for the M.S. can be applied toward this requirement).
-All graduate students must register for a 1-credit seminar course; students will discuss seminar options with faculty advisors.
+All graduate students must register for a 1-credit seminar course per academic year; students will discuss seminar options with faculty advisors.